-Unlike the Housing Choice Voucher (HCV) program, HUD regulations for public housing do not contain a list of what must be included in the ACOP.
-However, individual regulations contain requirements of inclusion in BHA's written policy.
+Unlike the Housing Choice Voucher (HCV) program, HUD regulations for public housing do not contain a list of what must be included in the ACOP. -However, individual regulations contain requirements of inclusion in BHA's written policy.
 At a minimum, the ACOP plan should cover BHA policies on these subjects:

-- The organization of the waiting list and how families are selected and offered available units, including any BHA admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening the BHA waiting list (Chapters 4 and 5) - Transfer policies and the circumstances under which a transfer would take precedence over an admission (Chapter 12) - Standards for determining eligibility, suitability for tenancy, and the size and type of the unit needed (Chapters 3 and 5) - Procedures for verifying the information the family has provided (Chapter 7) - The method for achieving deconcentration of poverty and income-mixing of public housing developments (Chapter 4) - Grievance procedures (Chapter 14) - Policies concerning payment by a family to BHA of amounts the family owes BHA (Chapter 15 and 16) - Interim redeterminations of family income and composition (Chapter 9) - Policies regarding community service requirements (Chapter 11) - Polices and rules about safety and ownership of pets in public housing (Chapter 10)
+- The organization of the waiting list and how families are selected and offered available units, including any BHA admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening the BHA waiting list (Chapters 4 and 5): - Transfer policies and the circumstances under which a transfer would take precedence over an admission (Chapter 12); - Standards for determining eligibility, suitability for tenancy, and the size and type of the unit needed (Chapters 3 and 5); - Procedures for verifying the information the family has provided (Chapter 7); - The method for achieving deconcentration of poverty and income-mixing of public housing developments (Chapter 4): - Grievance procedures (Chapter 14); - Policies concerning payment by a family to BHA of amounts the family owes BHA (Chapter 15 and 16); - Interim redeterminations of family income and composition (Chapter 9); - Policies regarding community service requirements (Chapter 11): - Polices and rules about safety and ownership of pets in public housing (Chapter 10).

-New Approach to Policy Development

-HUD has developed an approach to monitoring PHAs that emphasizes the importance of consistency in operation and decision-making.
+New Approach to Policy DevelopmentMandatory vs. Discretionary Policy consistency in operation and decision-making.
 The ACOP supports that goal by clearly setting forth BHA's operating policies.